zhemao/research_docs/proposals/mmio.md

         ("csr", Some(site(MMIOBase)), 4096), // 12-bit CSR space
         ("test", None, 16)) // test peripheral

+There will probably need to be further additional options for the NASTI-related modules in the junctions module.
+For instance, the width of the address field should be different for different slave interfaces, so we will need to do some sort of name-based secondary lookup similar to what we currently do for cache parameters.

 ## Bypassing L1 Cache

 Modifying the L1 cache to allow memory requests to bypass the cache will be